JonathanVegasP/to-do-list/README.md

 # To Do List

-An application that make a to do list.
+An application that makes a to do list.